Adan206/Adan206/README.md

 ### Hi there, I am Adan 👋
- * 🔭  I’m currently working on a personal project using React with typescript and redux
+ * 🔭  I’m currently working on a personal project using React with typescript
  *  💬 will update here when ready
  * 🌱  I’m learning both redux and redux toolkit with react
  * 🤔  practicing how to properly look for solutions using online tools  :)